 Reduced Price Phone Lines

 Washington Utilities and Transportation Commission offers discounted basic phone service for those participating in a DSHS program.
 The acronym for this program is WTAP (Washington Telephone Assistance Program).
-For more information, contact your local telephone company or check out this web page offered by the Citizens Utility Alliance of Washington.
+For more information, contact your local telephone company.

 Keeping Up With The Wireless Revolution